oottppxx/enigma2/plugins/ritalin/README.md

 **"Enable"**
 * "Enable or disable."
-* Default: True.
+* Default: False.
-* If disabled, the plugin won't try to save the servicce.
+* If disabled, the plugin won't try to save the service.
 Useful when checking the plugin behavior in association with the debug setting, or if you want to prevent premature flash aging (might as well uninstall the plugin, though).